futurehomeno/fimp-api/README.md

  1. The first part of the interface is the **type**.
 From the perspective of the receiver, it can be either `cmd` - representing an incoming message, or `evt` - representing an outgoing message.

- 2. The second part of the interface is the *attribute* which says something about the values supported by the interface.
+ 2. The second part of the interface is the **attribute** which says something about the values supported by the interface.
 E.g. the `binary` attribute specifies that this interface only support boolean values.
 A service can have multiple interfaces with different attributes.

  3. The third part of the interface represents the **action** to perform in the case of a `cmd` interface, or the data in the case of `evt`.
 Typically this takes the form of getters ans setters.

 Bringing it all together: the interface `cmd.binary.set` allows you to send a **command** to the **binary attribute** saying you want to **set** (change) it.
 Similarly, `evt.binary.report` says that there was an **event** (message received) on the **binary attribute** where a **report** was received.

-Additionally, each service it will have its own unique address (topic) over which it can send / receive messages, e.g. `pt:j1/mt:evt/rt:dev/rn:zw/ad:1/sv:basic/ad:15_0`.
+Additionally, each service it will have its own unique address (topic) over which it can send / receive messages, e.g. `pt:j1/mt:evt/rt:dev/rn:zw/ad:1/sv:out_bin_switch/ad:11_0`.
 The address can be broken down into the following components:

 Type | Sample values                  | Description
 -----|--------------------------------|------------